 Horticulture is an art as old as the ancient garden and a science as new as today’s genetic engineering.
-It involves intensive cropping technology, including the development, production, distribution and utilization of vegetables, fruits, woody landscape and greenhouse plants.
+It involves intensive cropping technology, including the development, production, distribution and utilization of vegetables, fruits, turfgrass, woody landscape and greenhouse plants.
 Horticulture is an industry, profession, business, vocation and avocation.
 It is of universal value and application to the populace, whether rural, suburban or urban.
 Horticulture enriches our lives with nutritious, delectable foods and the beauty and utility of creative plantscapes.

 Production -- Producers of horticultural food crops for fresh consumption or processing; nursery and greenhouse production of food and ornamental crops; field positions for processing, marketing and seed companies; and plant propagation/tissue culture specialists.